sschwartzman/newrelic-synthetics-sebuilder/README.md

 ## IMPORTANT - Version Compatibility

-<b>The old version of Se-Builder no longer runs in Firefox by default.
-See https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox for a workaround.</b> I will update this plugin to work with the new version once it is closer to feature parity with the old version.
+This formatter plugin is currently tested and compatible with the old version of Se-Builder, which is an unisgned plugin. <b>The old version of Se-Builder no longer runs in Firefox by default.
+See https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox for a workaround.</b> I will update this formatter to work with the new version (now called Selenium Builder) once it is closer to feature parity with the old version.

-* Old version of Selenium Builder (works with this plugin): https://github.com/SeleniumBuilder/se-builder/
+* Old version: Se-Builder (works with this plugin): https://github.com/SeleniumBuilder/se-builder/
+* Download link for old version of Se-Builder: http://www.saucelabs.com/addons/selenium-builder-latest.xpi
-* New version of Selenium Builder (untested with this plugin): https://github.com/SeleniumBuilder/selenium-builder/
+* New version: Selenium Builder (untested with this plugin): https://github.com/SeleniumBuilder/selenium-builder/

 ## Download the plugin